-If immediate suspension is considered necessary, the rationale and justification for such a course of action should be agreed and recorded by both the case manager and the LADO.
+If immediate suspension is considered necessary, the rationale and justification for such a course of action should be agreed and recorded by both the case manager in consultation with the Operational Director, safeguarding@ofgl.co.uk and the LADO.
 This should also include what alternatives to suspension have been considered and why they were rejected.